pratmehta89/mcp-agent-test/examples/mcp_basic_bedrock_agent/README.md

 2. Via your AWS config file (`~/.aws/config` and/or `~/.aws/credentials`)

 Optional:
-- `default_model`: Defaults to `amazon.nova-lite-v1:0` but can be customized in your config.
+- `default_model`: Defaults to `us.amazon.nova-lite-v1:0` but can be customized in your config.
+For more info see: https://docs.aws.amazon.com/bedrock/latest/userguide/inference-profiles-support.html
 - `profile`: Select which AWS profile should be used.

 ## Running the Agent